PracticeROM/gz-book/src/settings.md

 # Settings

 This is where most of the functionality of The Practice ROM is configured.

 The **profile** option selects which profile to save and load settings to and from.
 When the game starts, the settings saved to profile zero are automatically loaded, if any.

 The appearance of the menu can be configured  with the **font** and **drop shadow** options.
 Disabling drop shadow can reduce the graphical computation impact of the menu, but may also reduce readability.
 The visibility of the on-screen display elements can be configured with the **input display**, **log**, **lag counter**, **timer**, and **pause display** options.
 The screen position of the utility menu, input display, log, lag counter, and timer can be configured by their respective positioning buttons.
-Holding Z when positioning an element will move it faster.
-The display unit of the lag counter can be set to *frames* or *seconds*. **macro input** enables or disables controller input when macro playback is active.
+Holding Z when positioning an element will move it faster.The display unit of the lag counter can be set to *frames* or *seconds*. **macro input** enables or disables controller input when macro playback is active.
 The **break type** option decides how the *break free* command will function.
 When the break type is *normal*, the